The Healing Benefits of Reiki include:

 Effective assistance with end-of-life palliative care.

 Traditional Reiki is not a religion.
 It has no arcane dogma, no religious tenets.
 It requires no rigorous ascetic practices or rituals.
 To have and use Reiki a person needs to do nothing more than be attuned by a properly trained Master and have the intent for Reiki to flow whenever they put their hands on themselves, family members, people in need, or their pets.
 Sounds too simple, too easy?
-It is that simple and that easy—and everyone can do it with a weekend of training.
-To understand more, keep reading below…
+It is that simple and that easy—and everyone can begin to do it with a weekend of training.
+To understand more, see “Going Deeper” below.
+To sign up for a class, see the “Structures and Policies” below.

 Reiki Training at StoneWind